Team Member: Matthew Headley

 Project: Designing 8 Bit Microprocessor Using VHDL

-This project is to design an 8 bit microprocessor using VHDL.
-The design will first be completed and simulated.
-Once the simulation proves successful the VHDL will be put onto a FPGA.
-The Altera UP2 Development Board includes the FLEX10K FPGA that will be used.
-The goal will be to design a microprocessor that is similar to an 8051.
-The desired instructions to be executed and the data to be operated on will be given to the system as inputs.
-The result of the executed instructions will be the output.
-After the individual parts are tested they will then be combined to test functionality.
+The scope of this project is to design an 8 bit microprocessor using VHDL.
+The design would then be implemented by putting it on an FPGA.
+The preliminary goal will be to get several commands to work such as mov and add instructions.
+The desired instructions to be executed and the data to be operated on should be given to the system as inputs.
+The result of the executed instructions should be the output.
+After testing the individual parts they will then be combined to test functionality.
+The final goal is to program an FPGA with the VHDL that is written.

 Overall System Description: